jabirsubaktagin16/rocky-talky-musics-client/README.md

 ### Main

-- Home page will has a header, banner, items and footer.
+- Home page has a header, banner, items and footer.
+- Six items in the inventory items section.
+- Clicking on the button takes the user to the inventory/:id route.
+- Question Answer
+- 404 Page Implemented

 ### Bonus

+- Email Verification Implemented.
+A link for Password reset added (used toast)
+- Meaningful readme.md file containing website name, a short description, link to live site.
+And at least five bullet points mentioning website's different features and functionality.
+- Responsive Website
+- Made the website meaningful and consistent in look and feel.
+Given the website a relevant name.
+Images and all the content of the website is relevant.
+- Clean and organized Code
+- Loading Spinner Added
+- Used Environment Variables